thegworld/gtx-browser/chrome/updater/README.md

-An updater for desktop client software using Chromium code and tools.
+An updater for desktop client software using GTx Browser code and tools.

 *   The code lives in //chrome/updater.
 *   The documentation lives in //docs/updater.